tarantool/tracing/README.md

 #### Using inside roles

-The logic of tracing fits into a separate role.
+The logic of tracing fits into a separate permanent role.
 Let's define it:

 ```lua